redballoonsecurity/ofrak/docs/contributor-guide/component/external_tools.md

 ### Edge Cases

-One of the functions of `ofrak.model.component_model.ComponentExternalTool` is to provide a way for OFRAK to check if each dependency is installed.
+One of the functions of [ComponentExternalTool][ofrak.model.component_model.ComponentExternalTool] is to provide a way for OFRAK to check if each dependency is installed.
 By default, this is done by running a command formed from fields of the `ComponentExternalTool`: